Echimalj/neuro-snRNAseq-tools/README.md

 🚧 Work in progress

-Reusable utilities for preprocessing and analyzing single-nucleus RNA-seq datasets in Seurat.
+Reusable, modular workflows for preprocessing and analyzing single-nucleus RNA-seq (snRNA-seq) data using Seurat.

-## Included functionality
+## Overview

+This repository provides a set of reusable functions to streamline common steps in single-nucleus RNA-seq analysis, including:

-- 10x sample loading with SoupX ambient RNA correction
+- Data loading (10x Genomics, with optional SoupX correction)
-- sample-sheet-based metadata annotation
+- Metadata integration via sample sheets
-- QC metric calculation and filtering
+- Quality control and filtering
-- DoubletFinder wrapper for per-sample doublet detection
+- Doublet detection
-- SCTransform preprocessing
+- SCTransform-based normalization
+- Batch correction with Harmony
-- Harmony-based integration and clustering
+- Clustering and visualization
-- RNA assay preparation for marker detection
+- Marker gene identification

+The goal is to separate reusable computational workflows from project-specific biological analyses, enabling reproducibility and scalability across datasets.

+##Key Features
+Modular design → each step is implemented as reusable functions Sample-sheet driven workflows → no hard-coded sample metadata Flexible preprocessing → optional SoupX, SCT, Harmony Memory-aware pipeline → supports checkpointing for large datasets Extensible → designed to integrate with downstream tools (CellChat, pseudobulk, etc.)

 ## Example workflow
 See `scripts/human_ad_caa_pipeline.R` for a full example using a human AD/CAA dataset.

 ## Expected input
-A sample sheet CSV with:
+A sample sheet CSV (.csv) with:
 - `sample_id`
 - `sample_path`
 - `condition`